oliversheridanmethven/pyarv/developer_notes/build_instructions/from_source.md

 ### Modern C23 compilers

 We are trying to use a very modern C standard
-(C23 is brand new at the time of writing), and compiler support for this is very limited.
+(C23 is quite new at the time of writing), and compiler support for this is limited.
 To ensure `cmake` can find a sufficiently new compiler version, it may be necessary to hardwire paths to these in your invocation of `cmake`, e.g.: